NHERI-SimCenter/WE-UQ/Examples/weuq-0012/README.rst

     |25       |0.7e8    |
     +---------+---------+

 4. In the EVT tab, select the "Experimental Wind Forces" option for the Load Generator.
 Let us consider 25% of modes for the principal orthogonal decomposition (POD).
-The Full Scale Reference Wind Speed at the top of the building is set 30 m/s.
+The Full Scale Reference Wind Speed at the top of the building is set to 30 m/s.
 The duration of the generated wind loads is set to 1600 sec.
 The "Wind Force Time History File" shown in the previous section is imported next.
-The model scale is auto-populated only if the datasets are provided in a json file (instead of a matlab binary file).
+The model scale is auto-populated only if the datasets are provided in a JSON file (instead of a Matlab binary file).
 For estimating the cross-power spectrum density function (CPSD), a window size of 4 sec, and an overlap percentage of 50 % are used.
 Please refer to :ref:`the user manual<lblExperimentalWindForce>` for more details of those parameters.

 .. figure:: figures/we12_EVT.png
    :align: center